-Building a private house or villa on Samui a popular and rewarding option for both Thai and foreign investors.
+Building or buying a private house or villa on Samui a popular and rewarding option for both Thai and foreign investors.
 The construction and materials costs are relatively low compared with other countries and there are enough experienced companies to guarantee a quality result, as long as you find the right builder.

 Finding a reliable, quality builder is the first major challenge.
 Several companies advertise their services in the English language media, but its still essential to check up on credentials and view previous projects and properties.
 Even with foreign firms, the actual building process is often less than sophisticated by Western standards, using large numbers of labourers with basic tools.
 But the advantage of this is good value for money and with the right team; the outcome can be very satisfactory.
 Spending more doesn’t necessary guarantee quality, as many builders feel able to charge more when working for foreigners, even if they cannot live up to expectations.